jungparc/RDS/en/db-instance.md

 ## DB Instance

 DB instance is a concept that encompasses virtual equipment and installed MySQL, a unit of MySQL provided by RDS for MySQL.
-You cannot directly access the operating system of DB instance, but only the database through the port you entered when creating the DB instance.
-The range of ports available has the following restrictions.
+You do not have direct access to the operating system of the DB instance, but only to the database through the port you entered when you created the DB instance.
+The available port ranges have the following restrictions.

 * The available port range is between 3306 and 43306.

-DB instance is identified by the name given by the customer and the automatically assigned 32-byte ID.
+The DB instance is identified by the customer-assigned name and the automatically assigned 32-byte ID.
 DB instance name has the following restrictions.

-* DB instance names have to be unique by region.
+* DB instance name must be unique by region.
-* DB instance name can only contain alphabetic characters, numbers between 1 and 100 and some symbols (-, \_, .) and the first letter can only contain alphabetic characters.
+* DB instance name contains alphabets, numbers, and - _ between 1 and 100 characters. ,and the first character must be an alphabet.

 ## Create DB Instance